onflow/flixkit-go/README.md

 # FlixKit

 > FlixKit is a Go package that provides functionalities for interacting with Flow Interaction Templates (aka FLIX).
-Please note that this package is currently in alpha and may undergo significant changes.
+This package supports generating v1.1 FLIX template json, creating binding files for v1.0 and v1.1 and replacing import for v1.0 and v1.1.
+More information about FLIX [FLIX FLIP](https://github.com/onflow/flips/blob/main/application/20230330-interaction-templates-1.1.0.md)

 The `flixkit` package is a Go module designed to interact with Flow Interaction Templates (FLIX).
 It allows users to fetch, parse, generate and create binding files for Flow interaction templates aka FLIX, aka Verified Interactions.

 ## Structures

-See FLIP that descibes json structure, [Here](https://github.com/onflow/flips/blob/main/application/20230330-interaction-templates-1.1.0.md) current version is v1.1.0
+See FLIP that describes json structure, [Here](https://github.com/onflow/flips/blob/main/application/20230330-interaction-templates-1.1.0.md) current version is v1.1.0

 This package provides three functionalities.
  - Getting network specific Cadence from FLIX